https://www.ku.com.au/

 Location: Woodlea Boulevard and Frontier Ave, Aintree

-Brooklyn Reserve is awesome for families who are bringing kids of different ages.
+Brooklyn Reserve is ideal for families with children of different ages.
 There is an area for older (or adventurous) kids with a huge slide, climbing frame, basketball court, swings and fun things to play on, while on the other side of the shaded picnic/barbecue area, there's an area suited to smaller folk with expression swing, sandpit, small slide, small roundabout, and a climbing frame lower to the ground.

-Bring a trike or scooter, as they've really upped the ante with footpaths!
+Bring a trike or scooter, as they've significantly improved the footpaths!

-There's plenty of parking near Brooklyn Reserve in the surrounding streets and near to great cafes, too; otherwise, there's a huge expanse of green to pop a picnic blanket down on.
+There's plenty of parking near Brooklyn Reserve in the surrounding streets and near great cafes; otherwise, there's a large expanse of green to spread a picnic blanket on.

 Location: Nolan Avenue, Brooklyn